szokolimatyas/squasher/notes.md

 $6727 -> <{'MainPid', $5281} | {'F', $5281} | {'FinishedNum', $5281} | {'E', $5281} | {'MaxNum', $5281} | {'Pid', <pid() | $5281>}>

 what is this pid() doing here???

+also what is this:

+module(list($6659), list(integer()), list($5006)) -> ?
+forms(list($6659), $5280) -> ?

+did it throw or what?

+less agressive shquashing?
+limit the number of different tags between the inpected tagsets

+also investigate the large number of any()

+upcast list(?) to list() or list(any) upcast atom unions larger than a certain number upcast false, true <-- this should be done really early on

+container types should already be handled in the tracer part this means that the FromTerm instance of ErlType should also be extended also update as well

+there is a list() inside of a union for some reason???